-All students are required to participate in the Longwood Center for Communication, Literacy and Learning.
-To meet ASHA accreditation requirements, all students must complete a minimum of 325 hours of supervised clinical experience at the graduate level and a minimum of 400 hours, including 25 observation hours, from the combined undergraduate and graduate programs.
+All students are required to participate in the Speech, Hearing and Learning Services (SHLS).
+All students must complete a minimum of 325 hours of supervised clinical experience at the graduate level and a minimum of 400 hours, including 25 observation hours, from the combined undergraduate and graduate programs.
 The 400 hours will include experience in the evaluation and treatment of children and adults and with a variety of types and severities of disorders of speech, language and hearing.
-Completion of at least 30 graduate clinic hours is recommended in the Longwood Center for Communication, Literacy and Learning prior to off-campus practicum placement.
 Students must complete a minimum of two off-campus practicum experiences approved by the Communication Sciences and Disorders program.

 Admission to the graduate program does not guarantee admission to off-campus practicum placements.
 Admission to these placements depends on the quality of the graduate student's academic record, clinical performance in the University clinic, and possession of characteristics necessary to pursue a career in speech-language pathology.
-Permission to engage in an off-campus practicum or externship requires application by the student, 25 hours of approved observation, and will be the decision of the CSDS Clinical Affairs Committee based on the criteria developed for off-campus practicum placement.
-Students must complete an application and 150 clinical clock hours prior to initiation of an externship.
+Permission to engage in an off-campus practicum or externship requires application by the student, and successful completion of clinical clock hours at the SHLS.
+The CSDS Clinical Affairs Committee makes the final decision for all off-campus practicums/externships.
+See the CSDS Clinic Handbook for further details.

 A minimum letter grade of B- must be earned in each CSDS practicum and externship course in order to count the clinical clock hours.
-To graduate with a Master's degree in Communication Sciences and Disorders, 13 credit hours of practicum/externship must be completed (CSDS 580, 680 & 685).
+To graduate with a Master's degree in Communication Sciences and Disorders, a student must accumulate a minimum of 13 credit hours of practicum/externship (CSDS 580, 680 & 685), acquire a minimum of 400 clinical clock hours, and have earned the ACADEMIC requisite competencies for knowledge and skills outcomes required for certification by the Council for Clinical Certification in Audiology and Speech-Language Pathology (a semiautonomous body of the American Speech-Language-Hearing Association).
 Each student will plan practicum experiences with an advisor; however, each student will assume responsibility for the accumulation of the necessary ASHA clock hours.
+In addition, any student wishing to receive a license as a speech-language pathologist in a state other than Virginia should check the requirements for licensure.
+If there are any unique competencies required for that state, the student must monitor their acquisition of competencies to ensure they will acquire the necessary competencies for licensure in that state.

-Effective fall 2006, any student participating in a Longwood College of Education and Human Services course-or program-related extended field placement shall present evidence prior to placement that a criminal record background check has been completed in accordance to the requirements of the agency where the student is placed.
+Effective fall 2006, any student participating in a Longwood University, College of Education and Human Services course-or program-related extended field placement shall present evidence prior to placement that a criminal record background check has been completed in accordance to the requirements of the agency where the student is placed.
 Students should confer with their specific program faculty to understand the placing agency's requirements and the procedures they should follow to comply with these requirements.